Last Modified Date: 13 Mar 2017

 - Edit both the top and bottom axes as desired

-Additional InformationTo view these steps in actions, see the video below:
+Additional InformationTo view Option 2's steps in action, see the video below:

 Note: It will not be possible to sort the measures by clicking on the axis after using this solution, but it will still be possible to sort by right-clicking Region and sorting by a specific measure.
 See How to Sort Data (Computed Sorts) for more information.

 Thank you for providing your feedback on the effectiveness of the article.